-- BSA Subtitle IV-H: The subtitle reduces a sales tax dedication to the Healthy Schools fund from \$5,100,000 to \$4,266,000, increasing sales tax revenue remaining in Local Funds. - BSA subtitle VI-F: The subtitle allows expanded hours and scope of operations for on-premise bars and restaurant alcohol sales, including allowing opening at 6 am, allowing an additional two weeks of special operations prior to the presidential inauguration, and allowing weekend period hour expansions for remaining holidays not already subject to special hours.
+- BSA Subtitle IV-G: The subtitle increases a sales tax dedication to the Healthy Schools fund from \$5,110,000 to \$5,590,000, reducing sales tax revenue remaining in Local Funds. - BSA subtitle VI-F: The subtitle allows expanded hours and scope of operations for on-premise bars and restaurant alcohol sales, including allowing opening at 6 am, allowing an additional two weeks of special operations prior to the presidential inauguration, and allowing weekend period hour expansions for

+- remaining holidays not already subject to special hours.
 The subtitle also expands hours of sales for alcohol sold for off-premises consumption. - BSA Subtitle V-C: The subtitle increases the rate of the provider assessment paid by all intermediate-care facilities for the intellectually disabled from 5.5 percent to 6.0 percent.
 The assessment revenue is dedicated to the Stevie Sellows Fund. - DHCF Initiative: As the Department of Health Care Finance transitions Medicaid beneficiaries from feefor-service to managed care contracts, the District will receive increased revenue from insurance gross receipts.
 These revenues are dedicated to the Healthy DC Fund.